lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 ### Step 3: Change the board to be a **four layer** board.

-This power board will be composed of four layers in the following order:
+This power board will be composed of four layers (TODO: insert explanation) in the following order:
 <img width="450" src="../Images/four_layers.png">

 By convention, when referring to the number of layers in a PCB, we refer to the number of copper layers.